Where is ITV's Des filmed? The real locations of Dennis Nilsen’s murders

 The David Tennant show used a chilling recreation of Nilsen's former flat for filming.

+However, many were sceptical of this given the vivid detail in which he could describe his time with each of them, which usually ended in strangulation or drowning.

+Nilsen preyed upon vulnerable boys and young men, luring them back to his flat with the promise of food and company, before viciously turning on them.

-It is believed he murdered at least nine 195 Melrose Avenue, with the final three killings taking place at Cranley Gardens.
+If the exact number of victims remains uncertain, it is known where these despicable crimes took place: Nilsen killed at least nine at 195 Melrose Avenue in Cricklewood, with the final three killings taking place at 23 Cranley Gardens.

-Do both properties exist today?
-Was Des actually filmed in Dennis Nilsen’s former homes?
+Both properties are still standing to this day, but how did ITV drama Des bring them to the screen?
 Here’s everything you need to know.

 Where was Des filmed?